cloud-gov/demo-walk-through/cg-identity/README.md

 You can leverage [cloud.gov’s identity hub](https://cloud.gov/docs/services/cloud-gov-identity-provider/) to reduce the burden of authenticating users from government agencies and partners in your app.

 This demo has two parts:
-- 1. running an application in cloud.gov that uses the identiy provider
+  1. running an application in cloud.gov that uses the identiy provider
-- 2. jrunning a local UAA server for local development
+  2. running a local UAA server for local development

 ## 1. Run an application in cloud.gov that uses the identity provider

-In this example you run the DO-NOT-USE-IN-PRODUCTION `example-client.js` node application to authenticate real users.
+In this example you run the DO-NOT-USE-IN-PRODUCTION `id-example.js` node application to authenticate real users.
 You'll need a [cloud.gov account](https://account.fr.cloud.gov/signup), and you should already be logged-in (`cf login --sso`).

 ### Running the demonstration

-First we'll `push` the example-client with a random route, and get that route name for later use:
+First we'll `push` the id-example with a random route, and get that route name for later use:

 ```bash